 To the extent that the Board of Directors considers that it is in the best interests of the Fund, given the prevailing market conditions and the level of subscriptions or redemptions requested by shareholders in relation to the size of any Sub-Fund on any dealing day, an adjustment may be made to the price at which subscriptions or redemptions shall be settled in order to cover the percentage estimate of costs and expenses to be incurred by the relevant Sub-Fund in relation to such subscriptions or redemptions respectively.
 To the extent that the Board of Directors considers that it is in the best interests of the Fund, the Board of Directors will apply such dilution levy if on the Valuation Day, the netted inflows and outflows in a sub-fund exceed 5% of the previous Net Asset Value of such Sub-Fund.
 If the netting results in net outflows of more than 5% of the Net Asset Value of a Sub-Fund, the dilution levy shall apply regardless of the Net Asset Value of the Sub-Fund.
-However, if the netting results in net inflows of more than 5% of the Sub-Fund exceed EUR 100 million (or its equivalent in another currency).
+However, if the netting results in net inflows of more than 5% of the Net Asset Value of a Sub-Fund, the dilution levy shall only apply in case the total Net Asset Value of the Sub-Fund exceed EUR 100 million (or its equivalent in another currency).
 The dilution levy policy will be defined by the Board of Directors, but the extent of the dilution levy will be set either by the Board of Directors, or, via a delegation, by the Investment Manager concerned.
-The dilution levy will apply to the Board of Directors is not expected to exceed 1% of the Net Asset Value per Share.
-The dilution levy will apply to the Melchior European Absolute Return Fund.
+The dilution levy to be applied by the Board of Directors is not expected to exceed 1% of the Net Asset Value per Share.
+The dilution levy does not currently apply to any Sub-Funds.